Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 7. From the AzS-Host1 Azure VM, start a web browser, navigate to the Azure portal at <https://portal.azure.com>, and sign in with the Azure Active Directory credentials you provided when provisioning the Azure Stack Hub environment.

-8. In the Azure portal, select **Azure Active Directory**.
+8. In the Azure portal, select **Azure Active Directory** on the left navigation.

-9. On the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment, select **Users**.
+9. On the Azure Active Directory blade of the tenant associated with the Azure Stack Hub environment, select **Users** under **Manage** on the left.

 10. On the Users - All users blade, select **+ New user**.